chat-sdk/chat-sdk-ios/README.md

 3. Run `pod install`
 4. The module is now active

-#### Security Rules

-Firebase secures your data by allowing you to write rules to govern who can access the database and what can be written.
-On the Firebase dashboard click **Database** then the **Rules** tab.

-Copy the contents of the [**rules.json**](https://github.com/chat-sdk/chat-sdk-ios/blob/master/rules.json) file into the rules and click publish.

 ## Using the Chat SDK API

 The Chat SDK API is based around the network manager and a series of handlers.
 A good place to start is by looking at the handlers `Pods/Development Pods/ChatSDK/Core/Core/Classes/Interfaces`.
 Here you can review the handler interfaces which are well documented.
 To use a handler you would use the following code: